Careers360 Logo

 Advantages of SI units:

-1. From country to country, we don’t need to convert one unit of any physical quantity measured to another system of units, SI unit provide standard unit used by all countries in the scientific field.
-This is the most important advantage of using SI unit.
+1. From country to country, we don’t need to convert one unit of any physical quantity measured to another system of units, SI units provide standard units used by all countries in the scientific field.
+This is the most important advantage of using SI units.

 3. The fundamental physical quantities are used to determine units of measurements of other physical quantities known as derived units so, the SI unit of fundamental physical quantities gives the advantage to derive any physical quantity SI unit.